juliasj/budgetary-control/README.md

 # budgetary-control

-Project build with HTML, CSS and Vanilla JavaScript.
+Project built with HTML, CSS and Vanilla JavaScript.

 See this page in action [here](https://juliasj.github.io/budgetary-control/index.html).